Jun 2, 2026

 Frequently Asked Questions

-Kubernetes Workload Protection is a security solution that monitors and protects workloads running inside Kubernetes clusters during runtime.
+Kubernetes Runtime Security Monitoring is a security solution that monitors and protects workloads running inside Kubernetes clusters during runtime.

-Is Kubernetes Workload Protection the same as a WAF?
+Is Kubernetes Runtime Security Monitoring the same as a WAF?

 No. A WAF focuses on preventing attacks before they reach applications.
-Kubernetes Workload Protection focuses on detecting and responding to attacks inside the cluster.
+Kubernetes Runtime Security Monitoring focuses on detecting and responding to attacks inside the cluster.

 Why do businesses need runtime security?